PashaIanko/PashaIanko.github.io/_posts/2023-05-19-covid-project.md

 Nowadays, the adopted invasive testing method is a polymerase chain reaction test (PCR).
 Unfortunately, according to sociological research, the test has many weaknesses, when not taken at clinic:

 - First, as a nasal invasive test, its result depends on the sample quality.
-Because the procedure might not feel comfortable, many people do not provide enough nasal samples to receive incorrect results
+Because the procedure might not feel comfortable, poor quality of the nasal samples leads to incorrect results

 - Second, when samples are transported to a hospital for further testing, biological samples degradation can cause incorrect diagnosis

 - Last, PCR testing, especially in non-laboratory conditions, is characterized with low sensitivity and proneness to type II mistakes.
-Based on exploring 1300 nasal samples, Kucirka et al found, that on the 7th day of exposure, at best there is a 24% probability of labelling a patient healthy, while he is COVID infected (refer to the picture below)
+Based on exploring 1300 nasal samples, Kucirka _et al._ found, that on the 7th day of exposure, at best there is a 24% probability of labelling a patient healthy, while he is COVID infected (refer to the picture below).

 ![](/img/posts/covid-project/1.png)